kodecocodes/i9t/app-thinning/app-thinning.markdown

 Displaying the progress is a marginally better experience, but it still feels like the large bundles take too long to load.
 Again, you're testing on a controlled device with the Simulator and locally hosted resources.
 Imagine a real world user moving around in and out Wi-Fi or cellular coverage.

-The Santa Cruz asset is big and also is likely the first overlay the user will click since it's the first item in the table.
-It makes sense to include the Santa Cruz asset along with the application itself so it feels snappy on initial use.
+The San Diego asset is big and also is likely the first overlay the user will click since it's the first item in the table.
+It makes sense to include the San Diego asset along with the application itself so it feels snappy on initial use.
 At the same time, you want the flexibility to remove this huge overlay asset if the user gets low on disk space.

 The answer to this is **Initial Install Tags**.
 They otherwise work the same as the tags you've used so far, but are downloaded during the iniital app download and count towards the size of the IPA.